Syeddabbas07/CNN-for-image-cifar10/README.md

 This project is for academic use.
 You are welcome to build on it, but please reference original ideas if reused.

 ---

-## 📬 Contact

-For questions, contact your module leader or the project contributor.